Information & help for people affected by Molluscum contagiosum virus (MCV.

 The virus is transmitted by:

-The molluscum virus has a higher incidence in children, sexually active adults, and the immunodeficient
+The molluscum virus has a higher incidence in children, sexually active adults, and the immunodeficient. such as people with AIDs.

 How is Molluscum Diagnosed

-Unfortunately the virus cannot routinely be cultured.
-Molluscum contagium virus can be diagnosed by performing a excisional biopsy.
+Unfortunately the virus cannot be routinely cultured.
+Molluscum contagium virus can be diagnosed by performing an excisional biopsy.

 Diagnosis is usually ascertained by: